 I was unable to check-in ahead of time, so on the day of our flight out of Mayaguez I wanted to get there plenty early in-case we would need to drive to San Juan to catch our flight.
 With stop lights not working and power line crews blocking one lane of 417, traffic slowed to a crawl.
 Everywhere we looked, we saw weary faces, often waiting in line.
 Military transport vehicles shared the road with us while chinook helicopters crisscrossed overhead.
 What I naively thought would be a twenty minute drive stretched to over an hour.

 When we finally arrived at the airport, I rushed inside to make sure they had our reservation.
 I felt an immense weight lift off of me after the man behind the counter read out our names.
 The flight to San Juan gave us a bird’s-eye view of the devastation and traffic snarled on the ground below.
 It’s obviously a bit dramatic, but the image that came to mind for me immediately was that of the evacuees on the roof of the embassy in Vietnam, clambering to get on the last helicopter before the Fall of Saigon.

 Reflecting back on this ordeal does give us a sense of pride in what we are capable of accomplishing when we pull together.
 If we can survive a direct hit from a major hurricane is there anything we can’t do?

 Recently, we received word that power and intermittent water service has been restored at our condo so Holly and I are currently making plans to return to the island later this month.
-We can’t wait to get wait to get back home!
+We can’t wait to get back home!